azuyam/CS103-Finals/README.md

 The Book class uses composition by including an instance of the Author class, demonstrating how a book "has an author" rather than "is an author"

-This design choice promotes better code organization and flexibility, aligning with the principles of composition
+This has better code organization and flexibility, aligning with the principles of composition